 What is the final decision-making criteria?

-The final decision to accept a student is based on his application (average grades, motivation to study the M.Sc.
-International Information Systems program with us, background, practical experience).
+The final decision to accept a student is based on his application (average grades, study background, practical experience).

 What needs to be prepared for the professional presentation?
 In what language does the presentation take place?